microsoft/azure-health-data-services-workshop/README.md

 + In the first portion of the hack (Challenges 00-04), you'll get direct experience deploying and configuring the Azure components used in real-world health data production environments.

-    + Challenge-00 - Check prerequisites and configure your environment
+    + Challenge-00 - Check prerequisites and configure environment
     + Challenge-01 - Deploy Azure API for FHIR (PaaS), FHIR-Proxy (OSS), and FHIR-Bulk Loader (OSS)
     + Challenge-02 - Convert HL7v2 and C-CDA to FHIR
     + Challenge-03 - Ingest to FHIR